ddnexus/pagy/docs/api/javascript/setup.md

 - safari 15.5

 !!! info
-You can generate custom targeted `pagy.js` files for the browsers you want to support by changing the [browserslist](https://github.com/browserslist/browserslist) query in `src/package.json`, then compile it with `npm run build -w src`.
+You can generate custom targeted `pagy.js` files for the browsers you want to support by changing the [browserslist](https://github.com/browserslist/browserslist) query in `src/package.json`, then compile it with `cd src && npm run build`.
 !!!

 </details>